parsec-labs/parsec-website/src/blog/content/How-To-Test-A-Blockchain-Game.md

 <img src="/img/blog/blog03-banner.png">

-Hello, my name is Victor, I’m Communication Circle lead link and also I have a role of QA in Dapp Development circle.
+Hello, my name is Victor, I’m Communications Circle lead link and also I have a role of QA in the Dapp Development circle.
 I wanted to share with you my story.
 Hope you will find this blog post useful.
 Everything started about a year ago, when I was invited to join an open team of great people who were developing poker platform on the blockchain called <a href="https://dapp.acebusters.com/lobby">Acebusters</a>.
 I immediately accepted the proposal and dived into exciting blockchain world.
 I was a professional poker player in the past and this project sounded like a solution to all my concerns because of which, I stopped playing poker and switched to IT.
 Few key moments, which supported my decision, were:

 - Acebusters has the lowest rake on the market - 1%, just enough to be able to support execution of all transactions on the blockchain;